-The main varieties I breed for currently are Black Roan in top ear and Dumbo in smooth and rex, and Black Striped Roan in top ear and Black Self in Dumbo and Top ear in smooth and rex and Silver Fawn.
+The main varieties I breed for currently are Black Roan in top ear and Dumbo in smooth and rex, and Black Striped Roan in top ear and Black Self in Dumbo and Top ear in smooth and rex.

 Find out more about lines here

 Some other Varieties that have popped up in my lines Siamese Roan, Powder Blue Roan, Siamese, Himalayan, Russian Blue, British Blue, Agouti, Silver Fawn Roan, Marten and Berkshire.

 The rats I breed are Roans these rats fade in colour so if you get an Siamese roan from me it could end up looking like an pink eyed white.
 Some roans can fade fast some very slow as an breeder I try and breed so the rats keep the colour as long as possible.